-1. Critical Aspects of Competency 1.1.
-The s assur enviro ssment requires evidences that the candidate : complied with industry quality assurance requirements in an animal production enterprise. kills and knowledge required to comply with industry quality ance requirements must be transferable to a range of work onments and contexts.
-For example, this could include different als, production systems, and industry QA requirements.
-2. Underpinning Knowledge and Attitudes Knowledge and understanding are essential to apply this standard in the workplace, to transfer the skills to other contexts, and to deal with unplanned events.
+1. Critical Aspects of Assessment requires evidences that the candidate : Competency 1.1. complied with industry quality assurance requirements in an animal production enterprise.
+The skills and knowledge required to comply with industry quality assurance requirements must be transferable to a range of work environments and contexts.
+For example, this could include different animals, production systems, and industry QA requirements.
+2. Underpinning Knowledge Knowledge and understanding are essential to apply this standard in the workplace, to transfer the skills to other contexts, and to deal with unplanned events.
 The knowledge requirements for this unit are listed below: 2.1. industry QA requirements, such as the Philippine Pig Industry Quality Program (APIQ) 2.2. animal production processes 2.3.
 HACCP (Hazard Analysis Critical Control Point) approach to quality assurance 2.4. enterprise policies, guidelines and standard operating procedures (SOP's) relating to food safety quality, biosecurity, and animal welfare.
 2.5. enterprise OHS requirements 2.6. animal health and welfare.
-3. Underpinning Skills To achieve the performance criteria, some complementary skills required.
+3. Underpinning Skills To achieve the performance criteria, some complementary skills are required.
 These skills include the ability to: 3.1. implement quality assurance practices on food safety and quality, biosecurity and animal welfare 3.2. implement standard operating procedures 3.3. report problems that affect quality.
-4. Resource Implication ollowing resources must be provided: workplace that produces meat, eggs or milk (requiring a HACCP food safety plan) 4.2.
+4. Resource The following resources must be provided: Implications 4.1. workplace that produces meat, eggs or milk (requiring a HACCP food safety plan) 4.2.
 HACCP plan 4.3. enterprise procedures HACCP and food safety 5.
-Methods of Assessment Comp 5.1. betency should be assessed: through direct observation / demonstration 5.2. portfolio assessment 6.
+Methods of Competency should be assessed: Assessment 5.1. through direct observation / demonstration 5.2. portfolio assessment 6.
 Context of Assessment 6.1.
 Assessment should be in a workplace or in a simulated workplace.
 6.2.
-Demonstration of competency over time UNIT OF COMPETENCY : MAINTAIN AND MONITOR ENVIRONMENTAL WORK PRACTICES -------------------- --- -- UNIT CODE : AGR611330 UNIT DESCRIPTOR : This unit covers the skills and knowledge required to maintain and monitor positive environmental work practices.
+Demonstration of competency over time

+UNIT OF COMPETENCY : MAINTAIN AND MONITOR ENVIRONMENTAL WORK PRACTICES UNIT CODE : AGR611330 UNIT DESCRIPTOR : This unit covers the skills and knowledge required to maintain and monitor positive environmental work practices.
 It requires the ability to recognize basic environmental hazards and threats.
 It includes the ability to follow and give workplace directions and instructions by communicating accurately with supervisors and workplace colleagues, and to keep records.
 Maintaining and monitoring environmental work practices requires awareness of, and an ability to implement relevant environmental legislation, policies and workplace/industry practices.